♥ ♣ ♠ ♦

 Trimming the groin area of both male and female pups is so important as well.
 The pee will linger on the hair around their privates and that isn’t sanitary at all.

-Around the pups Butt must be trimmed as well.
+Around the pups, Butt must be trimmed as well.
 Sometimes you may see their butt area looks a little puffy.
-This might be the indicator that their anal glands need squeezed.
+This might be the indicator that their anal glands need to be squeezed.
 Using a clock as a sort of guide for you…4 o’clock and 8 o’clock is where you will place your fingers to squeeze.
 BUT, do this squeezing at a laundry sink or outside.

 The spray that comes from the gland as you squeeze has a fantastically strong fishy odor.
 The spray goes everywhere too.
 So don’t be facing the pup when you do this.
 Stand aside and squeeze.

 Keeping the paw pads trimmed to the pads is important so the feet don’t hold moisture which can be another hiding place for bacteria.
 Since pups use their paws for scratching and playing…let’s keep those paw pads free of hair growth.
 It also makes it easier for them to walk on the smooth and slippery kitchen floor!

 The nails seem to be everyone’s main concern.
 There is a membrane called a Quick behind or under the curve of the nail that if you put your finger there and rub softly you will feel it.
 So when you are trimming the nails use that as a guide to not go past that Quick.
 On the safer side, just cut the tips more frequently.
 The bonding is wonderful.
 Do have on hand a product called STOP BLEED.
 It is a power that will stop the bleeding if you happen to cut into the Quick area.
 This is the reason a lot of dogs do not want their nails trimmed.
 Cutting into the Quick hurts.